gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

 always available on WebGL2 [I think you should probably always use them](webgl1-to-webgl2.html#Vertex-Array-Objects).

-## Floating point textures always available

-Floating point textures are used for many special effects and calculations.
-In WebGL1 they were optional.
-In WebGL2 they just exist.
-Rendering to them should also always work.

 ## The size of a texture is available to shaders.

 In WebGL1 if your shader needed to know the size of